aisingapore/TagUI/README.md

 # Pipeline
 The goal of making automation accessible to more people is somewhat met by TagUI v1.0.
 By recording and then editing in simple natural language, a streamline development workflow is now possible for rapid prototyping and deployment of automation.
 Whether someone knows programming or not.

 The goal for TagUI v2.0 is to push the boundaries of what is possible to be done by an automation tool.
 By reproducing increasingly complex cognitive interactions that represent our intentions, we can let computers work on repetitive or time-critical tasks that people need to get done.
 This helps free up people's time for higher-value activities, or simply for more leisure.
 Suggestions or pull requests that support this goal are welcome.

-To feedback bugs, suggestions or pull requests, kindly [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org

 Feature|Purpose|Status
 :-----:|:------|:----: